vicmaburrito/Enumerable_methods/README.md

 # Enumerable_methods
-This project was focused on the building blocks of ruby enumerables, we create our own enumerable to function as the the main enumerable provided by ruby
+This project was focused on the building blocks of ruby enumerables, we create our own enumerable to function as the the main enumerable provided by ruby and tested it with the use of rspec

 # Getting Started